MASC Resources

 Military Education Benefits

-Start with your Education Services Officer (ESO) or counselor within your specific branch prior to enrolling.
-Information on using TA at KU can found on our military tuition assistance webpage.
+To use military tuition assistance, start with your Education Services Officer (ESO) or counselor within your specific branch prior to enrolling.
+Information on using tuition assistance (TA) at KU can found on our military tuition assistance webpage.

 Eligibility and administration for the Army's College Loan Repayment Program (LRP) varies by component.
-Details by component can be found by going to the MyArmyBenefits webpage.
+You can find more information by going to the MyArmyBenefits webpage.

 KU awards some college credit for military courses.